aaronstevenwhite/glazing/docs/installation.md

 - **Python 3.13 or higher**
 - pip package manager
-- ~500MB disk space for all datasets
+- ~130MB disk space for all datasets after conversion
 - Internet connection for dataset downloads

 ## Install from PyPI